factorial-io/phabalicious/docs/workspace.md

 ---
 # Setup a local dev environment (multibasebox)

+## This functionality is deprecated.

+Multibasebox is deprecated, but still supported.
+The commands mentioned below might get removed from a future phab release.
+But phab 3.8 has now a [neat integration](./blog/whats-new-in-phab-3-8.md#experimental-integration-with-ddev) with [ddev](https://ddev.readthedocs.io/en/stable/)!
+It should also work with other tools like lando.

+## Introduction
 Phabalicious 3.3 incorporates two new commands to scaffold a local dev environment based on [multibasebox](https://github.com/factorial-io/multibasebox).
 Multibasebox is a lightweight, docker based solution, which allows you to run your local app-stack via docker.

 It uses a dockerized haproxy container to intercept the traffic to your localhost and forward it to the corresponding docker container with your local stack.
 For mac there's a second docker container resolving DNS-entries for `*.test` to localhost.
 It is similar to other solutions like [pygmy](https://github.com/amazeeio/pygmy), [ddev]( https://www.ddev.com/) or [lando](https://lando.dev/).